Visit the Coastal Georgia Botanical Gardens at the Historic Bamboo Farm in Savannah Georgia

 The Garden for All Abilities facilitates gardening activities for people with physical disabilities.

-Please remain on walkways, roads or grass during your visit.
+Garden Etiquette - Please remain on walkways, roads or grass during your visit.
 Do not step in planting beds as it damages plants and drip irrigation systems.
 Photographers and their subjects must also remain out of any planted garden area.
 Do not pick flowers, fruits or leaves of any plant.
 Do not manipulate plants when taking photographs.
 Please keep your pets at home.
-However, any dog (regardless of breed or size) must be on a leash, controlled at all times and cleaned up after.

 By 1979, federal funding for the USDA station dried up.
 In 1983 it was deeded to the University of Georgia.
 Soon renamed “Bamboo Farm and Coastal Gardens”, it was a regional research and education center for the Cooperative Extension Service.
 Today, it’s known as the Coastal Georgia Botanical Gardens.
 A master plan guides current expansion of gardens and hardscapes, and supplemental support for the botanical garden’s development comes from the non-profit group, Friends of the Coastal Gardens.